Training Course Agendas

 Formerly named Level 1-Air Emissions, this course is designed to provide insight into the use of ProMax® to calculate air emissions.
 VOC emissions,

 BTEX calculations, Working & Breathing, Loading, and Flash losses are all covered.
-The process sites discussed include liquid storage tanks, flares, well
+The process sites discussed include liquid storage tanks, flares,

-working, breathing, and loading losses as defined by the U.S. EPA and AP 42 regulations.
+and working, breathing, and loading losses as defined by the U.S. EPA and AP 42 regulations.